hapytex/unicode-tricks/README.md

  - **`Data.Char.Frame`**: typesetting frame elements.
 Lines of the frames can be `Light` or `Heavy`, and there are additional options to use arcs for corners;
+ - **`Data.Char.Math`**: a set of functions to render mathematical symbols and text, for example in /Fraktur/, /Blackboard bold/, etc.
  - **`Data.Char.Roman`**: a module to render Roman numerals; and
  - **`Data.Char.Small`**: making use of subscript and superscript in unicode, and for example formatting `Ratio` objects.